 This particular question can be easily solved by trying each answer option individually to determine the correct fit.
 Among the options “Anttroot,” “Pigtroot,” and “Codtroot,” none of them are actual words.
 Therefore, the correct answer must be “Beetroot.”

-The last section of the 11 Plus test, non-verbal reasoning, tends to evoke the most fear among students.
+The last section of the 11 Plus test, Non-Verbal Reasoning, tends to evoke the most fear among students.
 The unfamiliarity of these questions can cause children to panic.
-So, you must prevent this from happening to your child; it is crucial to expose them to as many non-verbal reasoning questions as possible.
-To assist you in this endeavour, here is a link to our 11+ non-verbal reasoning course, where you can find valuable resources for practise and preparation.
-Let’s understand this with an example.
+So, you must prevent this from happening to your child; it is crucial to expose them to as many Non-Verbal Reasoning questions as possible.
+To assist you in this endeavour, here is a link to our 11+ non-verbal reasoning course, where you can find valuable resources for practise and preparation with 11 Plus sample questions.

 The answer to this one is also “a”, but there is a detailed explanation behind it that you can learn from our qualified 11 Plus tutors in live one-on-one sessions.